SENG3150/web-app/README.md

 	npm install -g gulp-cli

 # Dependencies
-After cloning the repository go into the directory and run this command in the terminal:
+After cloning the repository go into the directory and run the following commands in the terminal:

 	npm install
 	bower install